SansGuidon/bookmarks/README.md

 * [Slack Help Center](https://get.slack.help/hc/en-us/articles/201727913-Connect-to-Slack-over-IRC-and-XMPP) - Connect to Slack over IRC and XMPP | slack ends XMPP / IRC support
 * [Carl Chenet](https://carlchenet.com/the-slack-threat/) - (2017) The Slack Threat | why you may need alternatives to slack
 * [Edzo Botjes](https://medium.com/ignation/time-to-replace-slack-who-will-win-mattermost-or-riot-matrix-a090e9cdc219) - (2017) Time to replace Slack!
 Who will win, MatterMost or Riot/Matrix? | alternatives to slack
+* [Jason Hand](https://dzone.com/articles/choosing-a-chatbot-from-hubot-to-yetibot-what-you) - (2017) Choosing a Chatbot: From Hubot to Yetibot, What You Need to Know

 ## Consul (by Hashicorp)
 * [Stephane Jourdan](https://42notes.wordpress.com/2015/05/01/use-vault-with-consul-on-docker/) - Use Vault with Consul on Docker